Barbie Imperial: 2018–present: Biggest break

 Barbie Imperial at her mall show of Araw Gabi.

 In 2018, Imperial got her biggest break where she currently portrays the role of Michelle Verano the lead character along with her leading man JM de Guzman.

 In 2024, she joins the hit primetime action series FPJ's Batang Quiapo as Tisay, a singer and a gambler who crosses paths with Tanggol (played by Coco Martin).

+Other ventures

+Food and Beverage Ventures

+She enrolled at the Center for Culinary Arts (CCA) Manila in 2024 to pursue professional cooking.
+She has explored various partnerships and investment opportunities within the local food scene, including ties to concepts inspired by peers like Ara Mina.

 Personal life

 Imperial grew up in a broken family, not seeing her father.

 Imperial is a cousin of the Gumabao siblings (Michele, Marco, Kat and Paolo) and Gretchen Fullido.

+On January 19, 2026, Imperial confirmed that she is in a relationship with Richard Gutierrez.
+They previously worked together in the show La Luna Sangre.